OPS-E2E-PPE/VBA-Docs/api/Word.Document.DisableFeaturesIntroducedAfter.md

 keywords: vbawd10.chm158007639
 f1_keywords:
 - vbawd10.chm158007639
-ms.prod: word
 api_name:
 - Word.Document.DisableFeaturesIntroducedAfter
 ms.assetid: 5714062c-ffca-8feb-6b25-52f71568ae12
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Document.DisableFeaturesIntroducedAfter property (Word)

 Disables all features introduced after a specified version of Microsoft Word in the document only.
 Read/write **WdDisableFeaturesIntroducedAfter**.

 ## Syntax

 _expression_. `DisableFeaturesIntroducedAfter`

 _expression_ Required.
-A variable that represents a '[Document](Word.Document.md)' object.
+A variable that represents a **[Document](Word.Document.md)** object.

 ## Remarks

 The **DisableFeatures** property must be set to **True** prior to setting the **DisableFeaturesIntroducedAfter** property.
 Otherwise, the setting will not take effect and will remain at its default setting of Word 97 for Windows.

 The **DisableFeaturesIntroducedAfter** property only affects the document for which the property is set.
 If you want to set a global option for the application to disable features for all documents, use the **DisableFeaturesIntroducedAfterByDefault** property.

 ## Example